zio/zio/docs/howto/mock-services.md

 ## Creating a mock service

-We'll be assuming you've read [How to use modules and layers][doc-use-modules-and-layers] guide.
+We'll be assuming you've read about modules and layers in the [contextual types]][doc-contextual-types] guide.
 In the main sources we define the _service_, a module alias and _capability accessors_.
 In test sources we're defining the _mock object_ which extends `zio.test.mock.Mock` which holds _capability tags_ and _compose layer_.

 ```scala mdoc:silent
 // main sources